Finitely generated group: Subgroups

 The lattice of subgroups of a group satisfies the ascending chain condition if and only if all subgroups of the group are finitely generated.
 A group such that all its subgroups are finitely generated is called Noetherian.

 A group such that every finitely generated subgroup is finite is called locally finite.
 Every locally finite group is periodic, i.e., every element has finite order.
 Conversely, every periodic abelian group is locally finite.

 Applications

+Finitely generated groups arise in diverse mathematical and scientific contexts.
+A frequent way they do so is by the Švarc-Milnor lemma, or more generally thanks to an action through which a group inherits some finiteness property of a space.
 Geometric group theory studies the connections between algebraic properties of finitely generated groups and topological and geometric properties of spaces on which these groups act.